alfredbaudisch/pardall_markdown/README.md

 Notice that `_index` files are not available via a slug call, i.e. `"/taxonomy/-index"`, instead you must get the taxonomy slug and access the file and post data via `Link.index_post`.

 # Posts and Pages
+Every Markdown file is a post (a piece of content), but PardallMarkdown considers a file in the root folder `"/"` as a "page" and files inside any folder, at any hierarchy level, a "post".
+Pages are added to the content tree side by side with root hierarchies.

+Structurally they are the same, the only difference is their property is set to `Post.type: :post | :page`.

+Examples:
+- Pages: single unique posts that can refer to fixed data, such as a Contact or About page (/contact, /about, etc).
+- Posts: every other piece of content, including blog posts, documentation pages, wiki pages, so on and so forth, which are inside at least one level of taxonomy, example: `"/docs/introduction"` or `"/wiki/languages/english/verbs/to-eat"`.

 # Content Hierarchies, Taxonomies, Categories and Sections
 Categories, Taxonomies and Website Sections all refer to the same thing: the hierarchy of folders in which the posts are contained in, which in turn define post sets or group of posts.